 A sense of purpose

-Every individual and every organisation is involved in making hundreds of decisions each day.
+Everyday, we are involved in making hundreds of decisions at work and at home.
 These decisions are a reflection of our values and beliefs, and they are always directed towards a specific purpose.
 That purpose is the satisfaction of our individual or collective (organisational) needs.

 Organisations spend much time and efforts identifying the “right values”.
 This can be a lengthy process but critical to the success of the endeavour.
 Values need to be clear, concise and identifiable by everyone in the organisation.
 Values are closely linked to culture and the way “things are done” and “how people work together” .